cjzj884/Forecasting_CRIX_LSTM/readme.md

 # Forecasting the CRIX Crypto Index

 A LSTM Model to forecast 1-day ahead smoothed (EWMA) volatility.
 The model uses a certain lookback as hyperparameter and is evaluated with the root mean squared error.
 This project was part of the course 'Smart Data Analytics'at the University of St. Gallen.
-November, 2018
+November, 2018<br> <br>
 <br>
 Collaborators: <br>
 David Wieprächtiger <br>